aaaaalbert/project-ideas/README.md

 None of this happens in a vacuum.
 Most often we have existing code, people, workflows to look at, talk to, (re)use.

 However, it's going to be *your* project.
-Searching for soultions on your own is an important piece of the learning experience, and a skill whose importance can't be overestimated in your further studies or industry career.
+Searching for solutions on your own is an important piece of the learning experience, and a skill whose importance can't be overestimated in your further studies or industry career.